Barbara Hunt, MS, LPC, LMFT

 Your Insurance plan is a contract between you and your insurance company.
 You have obligations to it and the insurance company has obligations to you.

 Not to worry!
-It will take you more time to read this page than it will to call your insurance company and ask the things you need to know below.
+It will take you more time to read this page than it will to call your insurance company to ask the things you need to know below.
 And, you'll become an educated consumer.

-These are two separate benefits and each is structured differently.
+Mental Health and Medical are two separate benefits and each is structured differently.

 Your Mental Health insurance benefits are usually with the same company that provides your Medical insurance benefits.
 For example, both might be with Blue Cross.
 However, the benefits for each will be different.